 How will I receive the credit?

-I did not receive monthly payments, but I am eligible for the Child Tax Credit.
-How will receive payment?
+I don’t normally file a federal tax return, but I am eligible for the Child Tax Credit.
+How can I receive payment?

 Will signing up for the Child Tax Credit have any effect on my immigration application?